sidbav/public-health-app/README.md

 6 `dotenv`
     - Why we need this library ?
     - Dotenv is a zero-dependency module that loads environment variables from a .env file into process.env.
 Storing configuration![Untitled Notebook (18)-1](https://user-images.githubusercontent.com/34131663/193482249-5aae643d-ff3d-425e-a7ac-e571a9ccbbe0.jpg)
+    - we could store token into the env and load them directly inside our nodejs server
+    - For exmaple, inside the `server.js`, I load the port number from env.

 <img width="593" alt="Screen Shot 2022-10-02 at 7 05 07 PM" src="https://user-images.githubusercontent.com/34131663/193482380-05d76516-9fc0-4880-b30a-ea8a9b2cece4.png">